 Sunday, October 23, 2016

 For the Cuyahoga Connection, see final epilogue.
-(Not while eating.)
+(Best not while eating.)

 THE BOOK OF SUSANNA

-From the Hidden Books of the Old Testament (The Apochrypha,) Lake Erie Edition.
+From the Hidden Books, (Apochrypha) in the Old Testament, Lake Erie Edition.

 Telling of how Daniel's knowledge of trees saves Susanna's life after two judges falsely accuse her